Shirley Andrews: Political activity

 Andrews was active in a number of leftist social organizations over the course of her life.
 She was a member of the Communist Party of Australia in the 1940s, though she left in 1951 due to dissatisfaction with the Soviet Union.

 In 1951, Andrews became a founding member and secretary of the Council for Aboriginal Rights (CAR).
 The CAR was a confederation striving for equal rights for Aborigines.
 The CAR also contributed to the establishment of the 1967 referendum, when Australia voted to count Aborigines in the census.
 Andrews worked tirelessly to provide a political focus on Aboriginal rights for the next 20 years.

+Recognition and honours

+In 1994 Andrews was awarded the Medal of the Order of Australia (OAM) for "service to folklore through the study of Australian traditional social dancing".

 Personal life

-She never married and never had children.
+Andrews never married and never had children.

 Although Andrews preferred to work in the backroom, she was a self-confident leader.
 She showed these qualities and many more while working throughout her life to make significant changes to Australian society.
 Andrews referred to herself as a liberated woman and believed strongly in women's rights.